Convert an existing integration to a Connector

 Connect supports the following types of applications:

-Services allow you to handle API Extensions.
-A possible use case is to validate newly created resources and apply additional updates, such as calculating custom shipping costs for a cart or adding mandatory items.
+• service: perform specific actions using API Extensions or webhooks to other systems.
+A possible use case is to validate newly created resources, calculate custom shipping costs for a cart, and add mandatory items.

-Events allow you to handle asynchronous events triggered by your Subscriptions.
+• event: receive events and perform actions asynchronously using Subscriptions.
 You can use event applications to notify your customers after a successful payment or if a product is back in stock.

-Custom Applications extend the functionality of the Merchant Center.
+• merchant-center-custom-application: create Custom Applications to extend the functionality of the Merchant Center.

 Implement Connect applications